-Paramedic - A person who holds a current registration with the Health and Care Professions Council (HCPC) as a Paramedic (note registration numbers should be checked online on the HCPC website).
+Paramedic / Specialist Practitioner- A person who holds a current registration with the Health and Care Professions Council (HCPC) as a Paramedic.
+Registrations can be checked by visiting the HCPC website: www.hcpc-uk.org.
 They should have immediate access to drugs and equipment to carry out a full range of paramedic duties, which should include resuscitation drugs, pain relief and medication to treat other common conditions such as asthma, diabetes and anaphylaxis.